 Normally relaxed and friendly, Mamede now turned serious.
 He raised a calloused hand and slowly rubbed his jaw.
 After several seconds, which felt like centuries to me, he began.
 “Well . . . are you sure you want to go?
 This isn’t playing around.
 Não é brincadeira, não!
-We go far from land and don’t come back for four or five days.
-Even if it gets rough.
+We go in deep and don’t come back for many days, even if it gets rough.
 And what we eat—very simple!
-Boiled fish and farinha.
-And some bolacha.
+Boiled fish and farinha, some bolacha.
 Nothing else.”
 As a final attempt to dissuade me he dug his heels further into the sand and said bluntly, “And you know . . . there is no toilet.”

-The fishermen broke out cackling at this, some of them repeating, “No toilet!—Yes!—No toilet!”
-When the laughter finally subsided, all eyes were again on me.
+The other fishermen broke out cackling at this, some of them repeating, “No toilet!—Yes!—No toilet!”
+When the laughter subsided, all eyes were again on me.

 My statement got a laugh but only a short one.
 At least the eyes were back on Mamede.
 He was smiling now, regarding me calmly.
-He is not a man to be rushed.
-Mamede is a captain through and through — um mestre (a master) — with a lifetime of making tough decisions in a dangerous environment.
+Mamede is not a man to be rushed.
+He is a captain through and through — um mestre (a master) — with a lifetime of making tough decisions in a dangerous environment.
 As the seconds ticked by his smile got harder while mine started to crack.
 Just as I was about to give up hope he arched an eyebrow and shrugged his shoulders as if to say, okay—you asked for it, which is pretty much what he said.

 “All right.
 If you want to.”

 The gallery heaved a collective sigh of relief and I made no attempt to contain my pleasure.
-“Great, Mamede—great!
+“Great, Mamede, thank you.
 Thank you!
 Is there anything I can do to help you get ready?”

-“No—no,” he shook his head, “I can do it.
-But we leave early in the morning.
-Before the sun.
+“No—no,” he waved me off, “I can do it.
+But we leave early in the morning, before the sun.
 So be ready.”

 Next chapter: Prainha e Jangadas